dennisvdang/chorus-detection/README.md

 encoded_segments = apply_hierarchical_positional_encoding(meter_segments)
 ```

-### Data Padding
+**Data Padding**:

-The CRNN model requires uniformly structured input for the convolutional layers.
+- The CRNN model requires uniformly structured input for the convolutional layers.
 Given the inherent variability in song lengths and structures, I employed padding on both the meters and frames.
 Each meter was padded to have the same amount of frames in any given meter.
 And every song was padded to have the same amount of meters.
 This padding process ensure that the model can process songs of varying lengths without bias.
 Additionally, label sequences are padded with a special value (-1) to match the length of the padded song structures.
 Once masking is applied, this special value indicates to the model that these segments are not part of the original song data and should be ignored in the loss and accuracy functions.

-#### Final Data Shape/Structure
+**Final Data Shape/Structure**:
 - The final shape after padding is `[n_songs, max_segments, max_segment_time_frames, 36]`, with `max_segments` and `max_segment_time_frames` being the maximum numbers of meters per song and the maximum frames per meter across the dataset, respectively.

 ### Data Splitting and Dataset Creation

-- The dataset, consisting of padded songs and their corresponding labels, is divided into training, validation, and test sets at 70/15/15 splits.
+- The dataset, consisting of padded songs and their corresponding labels, is divided into training, validation, and test sets at **70/15/15 splits**.
 - Data is further processed into batches.
 Batches are dynamically generated using a custom data generator and turned into tensors using TensorFlow's `Dataset` API.
 These datasets are optimized for performance, supporting parallel data processing and prefetching.

 ## Modeling